mansoorkhan96/filament-unsplash-picker/README.md

 UNSPLASH_CLIENT_ID=your-unsplash-client-id-goes-here
 ```

 **Note: Package includes a queueable job to clear/delete unused files after 24 hours.
-Make sure to set your queue connection to any async driver**
+Make sure to set your queue connection to any async driver.
+This Job is only dispatched when QUEUE_CONNECTION is not set to `sync`**

 ```php
 QUEUE_CONNECTION=database